Stakeholders Advisory Board

 Commissioner of the New York State Office of Mental Health

-Dr. Sullivan is an active advocate for her patients and her profession, is a Distinguished Fellow of the American Psychiatric Association and has served as the Speaker of the American Psychiatric Association’s Assembly and on its Board of Trustees.
-She is a fellow of the New York Academy of Medicine, a member of the American College of Psychiatrists and the Group for the Advancement of Psychiatry.
+She is a Distinguished Fellow of the American Psychiatric Association and has served as the speaker of the American Psychiatric Association's Assembly and on its Board of Trustees.
+She is a clinical professor at the Mt.
+Sinai School of Medicine, a fellow of the New York Academy of Medicine, and a member of the American College of Psychiatrists.
+Dr. Sullivan currently serves as National Association of State Mental Health Program Directors Board President.

 Local Provider Stakeholder Advisory Board Members: